almostengr/almostengr.github.io/docs/lifestyle/2020/2020-01-04-21-days-of-prayer-and-fasting.md

 agree that it does motivate you to be in better shape and allows you to have days off if your schedule does not allow workout time.
 For my implementation of the Two Day Rule, does not mean always working out.
-Sometimes I will substitute a true workout with a 30 minute walk, or a hike, or some other sort of physical activitiy.
+Sometimes I will substitute a true workout with a 30 minute walk, or a hike, or some other sort of physical activity.

 ### Water, Tea, or Natural Juices